xando/pierun/README.md

 ### create

-To create new environment simply.
+To create new environment.

 	$ pierun create {name}

 If you are creating the first environment, it make take a while, since it needs to download an image.

 All environments are created with use of the **Dockerfile** template, which is located under `~/.pierun/Dockerfile`.
-Feel free to modify it.
+Feel free to modify it to suit your needs.

 ## go